ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 <strong>High Cloud Readiness</strong>
 High cloud readiness means that the technologies and workforce skills that support IT are aligned with what is required to <strong>successfully use the full capabilities of the public, private and hybrid cloud</strong>.
 A good example of this scenario is if catalog-based self-service is available to users.

-Having a DevOps initiative and micro-service-based application architecture in use,​ or containers being used for some applications would make it easy to move to a hybrid cloud.
+<strong>Having a DevOps initiative and micro-service-based application architecture in use,​ or containers being used for some applications would make it easy to move to a hybrid cloud</strong>.

 ![](https://raw.githubusercontent.com/ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-/main/images/20.jpg)